 Channel Your Inner Nancy Kerrigan.
 Is there anything more iconic than twirling under the dazzling city skyline practicing your triple lutz, double axel?
 Ice skating is free at both Millennium McCormick Tribune Park and Maggie Daley Park, you just have to pay to rent skates.

 Tip one back.
-Let’s face it, drinking is Chicago’s official winter sport and while you could go to any old watering hole or brewery to warm you up, a number of truly awesome popup bars and restaurants have appeared lately from the Dude’s Abode (a Big Lebowski tribute) to Cosmo Carrie’s (throwing it back to SATC).
+Let’s face it, drinking is Chicago’s official winter sport and while you could go to any old watering hole or brewery to warm you up, a number of truly awesome popup bars and restaurants have appeared lately from the Dude’s Abode (a Big Lebowski tribute) to Cosmo Carrie’s (long live SATC).
 Keep your pulse on the scene to know what’s up because they’re constantly changing (hence the name popup) as witnessed by the wildly popular Saved by the Max (Saved by the Bell) already moving on to another city.
 Or, go retro and throw it back with a prohibition tour.

 Get some R&R. If a spa day is just what the doctor ordered to heal those cracked lips and dry skin, Chicago has no shortage of luxury hotels to pamper yourself.
 If you don’t have a ton of cash to blow, the basic rule is if you purchase any treatment, you’re allowed to take advantage of the rest of the facilities.
 Find the cheapest manicure or facial you can to lounge in the sauna and steam rooms.
 ResortPass also offers day pass to a few Chicago area hotels if you’re looking to lay by the pool.

 Catch sports fever.
 Get ready to rumble at the United Center.
 It’s the place to root for the home team at a Blackhawks (one of the winningest teams in Chicago history) or a Bulls game (as a tribute to the 90s era powerhouses).